afreeorange/autozygosity/README.md

 * Modify `settings.py` to suit your environment.
 * Look at `scripts/run.sh` to configure paths to the genomic analysis tools required.
 * Make sure that `client_max_body_size` is set to whatever you limit your upload sizes to in Nginx's `http {…}` section.
+* Place a sample VCF file called "`sample.vcf`" in `autozygosity/static/`
+* Go through the `configs/` folder to install cron and logrotate entries.

 Once you've taken care of these, you can start the server: